 Thanksgiving Salmon Feast

-We believe in a rewarding rule for chefs charged with making a Thankgiving feast: keep it simple!
+We believe in a rewarding rule for chefs charged with making a Thanksgiving feast: keep it simple!

 Simplicity eases stress on the cook, reduces the risk of disaster, broadens the banquet’s appeal, and speeds clean up.

-This means rejecting recipes with complex steps, or ones with exotic ingredients that may reduce your menu’s appeal to diners of many ages and tastes.
+This means rejecting recipes with complex steps, or ones with exotic ingredients that may reduce your menu’s appeal to diners of diverse ages and tastes.

-Wild sockeye salmon makes an uncommon yet comfortingly familar centerpiece… one that brings color to the table and is far easier to “carve” than turkey.
+Wild sockeye salmon makes an uncommon yet comfortingly familiar centerpiece… one that brings color to the table and is far easier to “carve” than turkey.

 We suggest serving our sockeye salmon with a range of complementary side dishes:

-- Rice (long grain cooked in vegetable broth, mixed with wild rice if desired)
+- Rice (long grain brown rice cooked in vegetable broth, mixed with wild rice if desired)

 - Lentils cooked in vegetable broth with chopped onions